peter2233finn/kualis/README.md

 <br>**./scan.sh -o outputFolder -f scanResults.txt -c custom-scripts -a actions.sh -t 1**
 <br><br>

+Once the scan is complete, the function vulnfinder.sh can be run.
+This basically greps issues and then prints them.
+Its not great and needs improvement but it can find basic issues.

 Feel free to commit changes and additions.
 Im not a programmer by day, so please excuse the not-good code.
 Also, i know its bloated and inefficent.